15 Unique Ways to Get Cultural in Delhi

 India International Centre hosts a lot of traditional Indian music and dance performances

 India International Centre is a great place to see a traditional Indian dance or music performance.
-It’s membership based, primarily aimed at the educated and elite of Delhi society, but they do open up quite a few events to the public.
+It’s membership based, primarily aimed at the educated and elite of Delhi society, but they do open up events to the public.

 I love this centre, especially the government subsidized bar, but you do need to be the guest of a member to enjoy the bar or restaurant.